SherifElbishlawi/CORONA-Net-Diagnosing-COVID-19-from-X-ray-Images-Using-Re-Initialization-and-Classification-Network/README.md

 # CORONA-Net
-Source code for the paper: CORONA-Net: COnvolutional Re-initialization Optimization Network for Detecting  COVID-19 from CT and X-ray images
+Source code for the paper: CORONA-Net: Diagnosing COVID-19 from X-ray Images Using Re-Initialization and Classification Networks published in The Journal of Imaging https://www.mdpi.com/2313-433X/7/5/81/htm

-## download the pr-trained weights
-You can download the pre-trained weights from  [here](https://github.com/Abdelpakey/CORONA-Net)

-After you downlad the pretrained weights, put the .pth file in te model folder.

 ## Dataset